arr-ai/arrai/docs/tutorial/shell.md

 // a  b  x  y  z
 ```

+Stack number represents which stack is currently being used.
+Low stack number
+is closer to the first point of execution.
+The higher the stack number, the
+closer it is to the point of failure.

 ## Evaluating expressions

 To evaluate an expression in the shell, simply type it in and press enter.